Alzymologist/Kampela/docs/development/security/security_features_list.md

 - Build signature is checked on-board.
 - Self-destruction can be initiated on Kampela only locally, no api for remote one or one through companion device.
 - Self-destruction must be available without the detachable token or any other authorization.
+- We need to make sure that NFC can provide stable and full energization of the circuit.
+Undefined behavior due to power surges or lack of energy should be ruled out.
+We might consider using a small energy storage to provide short-term power supply stability.

 ## Firmware
 - Kampela stores all derivations created on it.